General-code/TIL/README.md

 ## Node.js and npm libraries
 - **Node** liberate javascript language so it can be used on the backend.
+  - parseFloat is more safe than Number cause it only find number in string and return it.
 - **NPM** is Node Package Manager install libraries and deal with dependencies
   - When you make package.json file to manage your project related inforamation because of the depndency of packages.
 [For more detailed information](https://docs.npmjs.com/cli/v6/configuring-npm/package-json).
   - The entry should be the main javascript file.